softdays/mandy/README.md

 Spatule, collaborative imputations management tool
 ==================================================

-Spatule is a Flex/PHP webapp to manage generic imputations.
+Spatule is a Jersey/Angular webapp to manage generic imputations.

 ```
-Spatule UI has been realized using Flex SDK 4.5.
-Spatule REST API is powered by Silex framework works on PHP 5.3.2 or later.
+UI is powered by  AngularJS + Bootstrap frameworks.
+The REST API uses a Java stack (Jersey, Spring, Hibernate) connected to a MySql database.
 ```

-## Testing Spatule App

-Spatule is deployed online and can be used for [`demo`][3] purposes.

 ## More Information

-Read the [documentation][1] for more information.
+TODO

 ## Licenses